 The Phoenix Foundation were initially a metal band named Komos, then a guitar band named Sprink.
 They eventually became The Phoenix Foundation, taking their name from the spy organisation in the 1980s TV show MacGyver.
 The members grew up listening to Pantera, Slayer, and Sepultura but chose to pursue a more grown-up sound when they rebranded as Phoenix Foundation.
-Their textural and pastoral songs are reminiscent of early Pink Floyd, while former drummer Richie Singleton described their sound to music.net.nz as “J.J.
+Their textural and pastoral songs are reminiscent of early Pink Floyd, while they can also resemble the quirky pop/rock of Super Furry Animals and the heartfelt alt-country of Wilco.
+Former drummer Richie Singleton described their sound to music.net.nz as “J.J.
 Cale meets Pink Floyd at Vangelis’s yoga retreat with canapes.”

 The group have sustained their career with work on soundtracks; they’ve recorded soundtracks for Taika Waititi movies Eagle vs Shark, Boy, and The Hunt for the Wilderpeople.
 Luke Buda told Grant Smithies that “some of us might prefer to just tour the world and play massive Phoenix Foundation gigs and make money that way, but that’s not reality.
 And making soundtracks is very cool work.”

 They’re not the most charismatic band around – it’s not hard to see why mainstream success has evaded The Phoenix Foundation.
 But they have one of the most consistent back-catalogues of any band I’ve covered on this site.
 I’ve only covered the band’s studio albums, but there are plenty of soundtracks and solo records from the band around as well.

 The Phoenix Foundation Album Reviews